musiqpad/mqp-node-api/README.md

 bot.connect({
   room: 'tastycat',

-  // If you don't know the room slug, you can also connect via port + domain:
+  // If you don't have a room slug, you can also connect via port + domain:

   // useSSL: true,
   // socketDomain: 'example.com',